-3. Uniform Fencing adjoining Primary & Other Regional Roads, Railway Reserves, or any Road subject to assessment under State Planning Policy 5.4 - Road and Rail Transport Noise and Freight Considerations in Land Use Planning
+3. Uniform Fencing adjoining Primary & Other Regional Roads, Railway Reserves, or any Road subject to assessment under State Planning Policy 5.4 - Road and Rail Noise

-- 3.1 A proponent required to provide uniform fencing adjoining Regional Roads, Railway Reserves, or any other category of Road subject to assessment under State Planning Policy 5.4 Road and Rail Transport Noise and Freight Considerations in Land Use Planning (SPP 5.4), will be required to submit to the Shire, for approval, an Acoustic Assessment Report prepared by a suitably qualified and experienced Acoustic Consultant demonstrating compliance with SPP 5.4.
+- 3.1 A proponent required to provide uniform fencing adjoining Regional Roads, Railway Reserves, or any other category of Road subject to assessment under State Planning Policy 5.4 Road and Rail Noise (SPP 5.4), will be required to submit to the Shire, for approval, an Acoustic Assessment Report prepared by a suitably qualified and experienced Acoustic Consultant demonstrating compliance with SPP 5.4.
 Uniform fencing shall be installed in accordance with the recommendations of the approved Acoustic Assessment Report. - 3.2 Uniform fencing adjoining Regional Roads and Railway Reserves should generally be of solid construction without visually permeable infill panels. - 3.3 Large or extensive portions of solid fencing shall be suitably broken up through the use of different materials, textures, patterns and landscaping to provide visual relief.